burger

 Unlink a domain name linked to the Mail Service

-This guide explains how to remove additional designations from an existing Service Mail (everything that comes after the @ in your email address), by detaching its linked domain names.
+This guide explains how to remove additional designations from an existing Mail Service (everything that comes after the @ sign in your email address), by detaching its linked domain names.

-• Once removed, the domain name is available again to order a new Service Mail or to be attached to another existing Service Mail.
+• Once removed, the domain name is available again to order a new Mail Service or to be attached to another existing Mail Service.

-• Note that you can also rename your product in the Infomaniak Manager, but changing the name of a Service Mail has absolutely no effect on its addresses.
+• It should also be noted that you can rename your product in the Infomaniak Manager, but changing the name of a Mail Service has no effect on its addresses.
 You need to act on the domain name.

 Remove the linked domain